drcano/cse15l-lab-reports/lab4.md

 output: ![Image](gitclone.jpg)

-comments: after forking the repository, we can clone the repositiory from our github account using the `git clone` command and entering the repositiory url.
+comments: after forking the repository, we can clone the repositiory from our github account using the `git clone` command and entering the repositiory url from the ssh subheader as opposed to the https subheader.

 ### Run the tests, demonstrating that they fail
 input: `cd lab7` -> `bash test.sh`